Yeonsangun of Joseon: Literati purges

 The crown prince grew up believing that he was the son of Queen Jeonghyeon, his father's third wife.
 He succeeded to the throne in 1495 and during his early reign, he was a wise and able administrator who strengthened the national defense and aided the poor.
 However, he also showed signs of a violent side when he killed Jo Sa-seo, one of his tutors, soon after becoming king.

 Yeonsangun eventually learned the truth about his biological mother and attempted to posthumously restore her titles and position.
 However, government officials belonging to the Sarim faction opposed his efforts on account of serving Seongjong's will, and greatly displeased, Yeonsangun started looking for ways to eliminate them.

 In 1498, Kim Il-son, a disciple of Kim Chong-jik, included a paragraph in the royal records that was critical of King Sejo's coup d'état (1455).
 Kim Il-son and other followers of Kim Chong-jik were accused of treason by a rival faction, giving the king cause enough to order the execution of many Sarim officials and the mutilation of Kim Chong-jik's remains.
 This came to be known as the First Literati Purge (Muo Sahwa; 무오사화, 戊午士禍).

 In 1504, Im Sa-hong revealed to Yeonsangun the details of his mother's death and showed him a blood-stained piece of clothing that was obtained from Lady Yun's mother, the blood allegedly vomited by her after taking poison.

 Subsequently, Yeonsangun beat to death two of his father's concubines, Lady Jeong and Lady Eom, for their part in his mother's death.
 His grandmother, Grand Royal Queen Dowager Insu, also died soon after he pushed her during an altercation.
 He sentenced to death many government officials who had supported the execution of his mother, now posthumously honored as "Queen Jeheon", and ordered the grave of Han Myŏnghoe to be opened and the head to be cut off the corpse.

 Yeonsangun went as far as punishing officials who were simply present at the royal court at that time, for the crime of not preventing the actions of those who abused his mother.
+This came to be known as the Second Literati Purge (Gapja Sahwa; 갑자사화, 甲子士禍).
 Meanwhile, Im Sa-hong and his allies were promoted and they received many important offices and other rewards.
-This came to be known as the Second Literati Purge (Gapja Sahwa; 갑자사화, 甲子士禍).